adamtilson/adamtilson.github.io/lecture/lec-01/markdown.md

 Here are some ways to express implies in english:

-"if p, then q"
+- "if p, then q"
-"p is sufficient for q"
+- "p is sufficient for q"
-"q when p"
+- "q when p"
+- "p implies q"
+- "q follows from p"
-"a necessary condition for p is q"
+- "a sufficient condition for q is p"

-"p implies q"
+Some wordings are trickier than others:

-"p only if q"
+- "p only if q"
-"a sufficient condition for q is p"
+- "a necessary condition for p is q"
-"q follows from p"

 ]